phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

 5. Platt scaling to calibrate -> smooths out so they better match posterior probabilities - also has an effect of reducing false positives (only in this case, by shifting predictions downward slightly)
     - Calibration should be done on a separately trained set, then the output of the training set should be passed through the calibrated model (Niculescu)
     - Add reliability plots to show how each output changed
+    - See notes on [posterior probabilities](https://en.wikipedia.org/wiki/Posterior_probability) on wikipedia

 ## Model Evaluation